Inflatable fishing kayaks are becoming more popular. Here is why, plus a look at the best inflatable kayaks out there.

 Fishing kayaks are a great way to get around comfortably if you want to spend a whole day on the water.
 However, they are often difficult to transport.
 This is where inflatable kayaks come into play.
 They need very little space when stored at home or to transport them in your car.
 This is why more and more fly fishermen and women opt for an inflatable kayak instead of a traditional hard shell one.

 In this buyer’s guide we want to tell you about the differences between these two kinds of fishing kayaks.
 We tell you what to pay attention to before buying an inflatable kayak.
-Afterwards we’ll show you some of the best inflatable fishing kayaks currently on the market.
-We’ll take a look at models for one person and also dive into 2 person inflatable fishing kayaks.
-These are often also called tandem inflatable fishing kayaks.
+Afterwards we’ll show you the best inflatable fishing kayaks currently on the market.
+We’ll take a look at models for one person and also dive into tandem fishing kayaks.

 Table of Contents: